bufemc/a1fbox/README.md

 - Phonebook: inherited and extended from [fritzconnection]'s FritzPhonebook
     - Retrieve all contacts from a phonebook, see [fc-issue-53], [fc-issue-55]
-    - _in planning_: Add contact to phonebook, see [fc-issue-50]
+    - Add contact to phonebook, see [fc-issue-50]

 - CallBlocker: _in planning_
-    - _in planning_: Listen to callmonitor and immediately check RING events for cold calls
+    - _in planning_: Listen to callmonitor and check RING events for cold calls
     - _in planning_: Add bad numbers to a specific phonebook for cold calls only

 ### Setup